 The UK’s leading mental health charity, Mind, provides full details of the Mental Health Act on its website.
 You can read more of these details by clicking the link below:

-The duration of the stay in our facility will typically be around 2 years.
+The duration of the stay in our facility can be around 2 years depending on individual need.
 This is so we can guarantee that we’re able to deliver the very highest standard of care, while you can be certain that your loved one is getting the full benefit from their treatment.

 Our multidisciplinary team is made up of a number of skilled healthcare professionals and specialists, all of whom are fully dedicated to helping your loved one meet their treatment goals.
 Amongst this team are: